Hjhasan93/Github_Demo_Activity3/README.md

 Create a new file 'about.txt' with a new bransh:

-git checkout -b yourname_branch echo "This is your name" > yourname.txt
+git checkout -b yourname_branch \n echo "This is your name" > yourname.txt   \n
-Stage and commit the change using the commands we covered in class.
+Stage and commit the change using the commands we covered in class.\n

 ## Step 3: Push Changes